As transgender troop ban gets reversed, LGBTQ community hopeful for Biden's years to come

 The former mayor of South Bend, Indiana would be the first openly gay Cabinet secretary if confirmed by the Senate.
 USA TODAY

-Buttigieg, the former mayor of South Bend, Indiana, and the president's onetime Democratic presidential nomination rival, would be the first openly gay Cabinet secretary if he is confirmed by the Senate as Biden's pick to lead transportation.
+Buttigieg, the former mayor of South Bend, Indiana and the president's one-time Democratic presidential nomination rival, would be the first openly gay cabinet secretary if he is confirmed as Biden's transportation secretary by the Senate.

 The American public increasingly appears to favor equality, with a mid-September swing-state poll by Hart Research Associates and the HRC of 4,000 likely voters living in Arizona, Florida, Michigan, Pennsylvania, Wisconsin, Georgia, Iowa, North Carolina, Ohio and Texas finding overwhelming support for marriage equality, adoption rights and transgender military service, according to a report from The 19th and USA TODAY.

-While some of Trump's work can be countered by executive orders from Biden, other efforts will have long-lasting ramifications — such as how Trump and Senate Republicans, in McGowan's words, "packed the federal judiciary with people who weren’t just sort of not great with civil rights but affirmatively had backgrounds and histories and records demonstrating their hostility to LGBTQ people.”
+While some of Trump's work can be countered by executive orders from Biden, other efforts will have long-lasting ramifications – such as how Trump and Senate Republicans, in McGowan's words, "packed the federal judiciary" with people who had "backgrounds and histories and records demonstrating their hostility to LGBTQ people.”

 “And these, of course, are lifetime appointees," said McGowan.
 "So even though the harm of the Trump administration over these past four years has been significant, much of it can be reversed even if the damage can’t be completely undone.
 But what has happened to the federal judiciary is obviously going to be something that has a legacy far beyond Jan.
 20, 2021.”

-Still, Christine Martucci, a 10-year U.S. Army veteran who served during the President Bill Clinton-era policy of "Don't Ask, Don't Tell," is optimistic about the country's future.
+Still, Christine Martucci, a 10-year U.S. Army veteran who served during the era of "Don't Ask, Don't Tell," is optimistic about the country's future.